SAP-samples/mobile-cards-templates/Welcome Card Template - Single Instance/README.md

 ## Description

-Welcome Card Template shows a card explaining the basics of the SAP Mobile Cards client.
+Welcome Card shows a card explaining the basics of the SAP Mobile Cards client.
 It is an automatically subscribed card.
 Users can unsubscribe from it.

 It creates one card for each user.